Best Enrichment for Galah (Rose-Breasted Cockatoo) (2026 Guide)

 Physical Exercise Recommendations for Galah (Rose-Breasted Cockatoo)

 Physical activity for Galah (Rose-Breasted Cockatoo) should reflect their moderate exercise needs and 10-14 oz (280-400 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Galah (Rose-Breasted Cockatoo), effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Heavy breathing, slowing down, reluctance to go on, or lying down during activity all indicate fatigue.
 Galah (Rose-Breasted Cockatoo) birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Galah (Rose-Breasted Cockatoo) birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Galah (Rose-Breasted Cockatoo) benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Galah (Rose-Breasted Cockatoo)